Failure to Launch Syndrome: Ways Parents Can Help Their Young AdultNovember 4, 2020

 The failure to launch syndrome trend may not be a trend, it may be the new reality.
-More and more young adults are moving in with their parents and never leaving after graduating high school or college.
+More and more young adults are moving in with their parents and never leaving after graduating from high school or college.
 A lot of this comes from a place of fear and rejection.
 Fear of failing in adulthood can feel crippling–and home is familiar and comforting.

 Tips for how to handle failure to launch syndrome